 - Outputs to the KMS Security Policy

-- Third level – KMS Security Policy, which establishes and provides specifics on protecting keys and metadata.
+- Third level – Key Management System Security Policy, which establishes and provides specifics on protecting keys and metadata.
 This policy includes:

 - Protections used for each key type and its associated metadata